hiroki13/hiroki13.github.com/index.md

 	<hr>
 </div>

+> [A Span Selection Model for Semantic Role Labeling][9]

+>> Hiroki Ouchi, Hiroyuki Shindo and Yuji Matsumoto.
+In Proceedings of EMNLP 2018.

 > [Addressee and Response Selection for Multilingual Conversation][8]

 >> Motoki Sato, Hiroki Ouchi and Yuta Tsuboi.
 In Proceedings of COLING 2018.